 If a student is failing a course by the middle of the term, he or she may need to make some tough decisions about withdrawing from the class.
 Before withdrawing from classes, students need to talk to their professors or advisors in order to make sure they have all of the information necessary to make an informed decision.

 At this point in a semester, if a student drops a class and is below full-time status (minimum of 12 credit hours), his or her academic scholarship is not in jeopardy.
-For federal and state financial aid purposes, students are held to the standard of the Satisfactory Academic Progress policy, requiring students to earn a total of 24 credit hours by the end of the Spring 2014 semester.
-For more information about the policy, contact the Office of Financial Aid or visit this link.
+For federal and state financial aid purposes, students are held to the standard of the Satisfactory Academic Progress policy.
+For more information about the policy, contact the Office of Financial Aid.